+In addition to the car show, the Horse Show and Art Show will begin around 11 AM.
 The Chuck Wagon will open at 11:30 AM for lunch, and various vendors will have merchandize and refreshments for sale.

-The Frog Derby and Sonny Soto Memorial Bench Press Competition starts at noon, although weight lifters need to arrive early to register.
+The Frog Derby and Sonny Soto Memorial Bench Press Competition at noon, although weight lifters need to arrive early to register.

 The rodeo grand entry will be at 1 PM with events for youth and adults.
 Games and prizes for kids will be available at the rodeo grounds.